-The project kicks off with an international symposium in Leipzig which investigates the interplay of artistic practice, art education and reform-pedagogical approaches.
-The symposium will serve as the basis for new works by international artists which make reference to the urban communities of Leipzig and Budapest, presented alongside existing works.
-Artists, children and young people will be invited to participate in art pedagogical activities in a “Museum of Ideas” spanning both cities, which will be offered at educational institutions and artistic organisations at a later time.
+The project kicked off with an international symposium in Leipzig which investigated the interplay of artistic practice, art education and reform-pedagogical approaches.
+The symposium has served as the basis for new works by international artists which made reference to the urban communities of Leipzig and Budapest, presented alongside existing works.
+Artists, children and young people have been invited to participate in art pedagogical activities in a “Museum of Ideas” spanning both cities, which has been offered at educational institutions and artistic organisations at a later time.

 Artistic directors: Hajnalka Somogyi (HU), Franciska Zólyom

 Artists: Gabo Camnitzer, Uta Eisenreich, Alia Farid (KW, PR), Finger, Binelde Hyrcan, Bernd Krauß, Manuel Pelmus (RO), Christoph Ruckhäberle, Javier Tellez, Mona Vatamanu & Florin Tudor, Architecture Uncomfortable, Anna Vovan, Anna Witt

 OFF-Biennale, Budapest: 29 Sep. – 29 Oct.
 2017